provirtys/weather/README.md

 # weather

-This weather app works on Vue and uses OpenWeatherMap API v2.5
+This weather app works on Vue and uses OpenWeatherMap API v2.5 and Flickr API for backgrounds

 This template should help get you started developing with Vue 3 in Vite.